September 4, 2023

 Ahrefs is going to be the most helpful tool here, as it’s going to allow you to explore all the biggest players in your local SEO sphere.
 Some of the data here is going to be the foundation for the offsite SEO efforts we’ll be covering in your Offsite SEO steps, so make some notes you can refer back to.

 Pay attention to the backlinks in particular.
 You want to know who they’re getting links from, and the rate that they’re link building.
-As you develop your site, you want to do your best to match their rate of acquisition and acquiring at least some of the same links.
+As you develop your own website, you want to do your best to match their rate of acquisition and acquiring at least some of the same links.

-Remember, you’re targeting sites in a niche with less competition, so you shouldn’t expect a really high rate of acquisition.
+Remember, you’re targeting websites in a niche with less competition, so you shouldn’t expect a really high rate of acquisition.
 You may have to slow things down, but more about that later.

 Analyze their Content with Surfer SEO